 On completion of the BA (Hons) degree, you may wish to continue to study further and undertake postgraduate studies.
 Many of our graduates have also progressed to teacher training at primary level (PGCE Primary).
 Alternatively, you could opt to study the Postgraduate Certificate in Education (PGCE) at Bridgwater & Taunton College with a view to teaching in post-compulsory education and training.

-You could secure employment in family support and projects working in a range of early years settings - children's centre worker, home/school liaison officer, early years practitioner or a role within a primary school.
-The Honours Degree could also lead to management and leadership roles with early years settings, children's centres and schools.
+You could secure employment in family support and projects working in a range of early years settings – children’s centre worker, Home/School Liaison Officer, Early Years Practitioner or a role within a primary school.
+The Honours Degree could also lead to management and leadership roles within early years settings, children’s centres and schools.
+Post-graduate qualifications such as a PGCE are also a possibility.

 Meet your lecturers